Can I Return A Motorcycle After I Purchase It?

 Return Laws And What They Mean

 You may have heard of the “Buyer’s Remorse Law.”
-The law has recognized that people will often buy things and later regret it and want to return it.
+This law recognizes that people will often buy things and later regret it and want to return it.
 The actual term for this is the “Cooling Off Rule.”
 This is an actual law that is applied in most states in the U.S.

 The Cooling Off Rule means that a consumer has three days to change their mind after a purchase because they regret it.
 The three days gives them time to “cool off” and really think about whether or not they need that product.